Simplifying Textured Triangle Meshes in the Wild: Introduction

-This issue is caused by the discrepancy between existing problem formulations and real-world situations.
+It plays a critical role in interactive graphics to achieve target performance in rendering and simulation across various hardware platforms.
+Its importance has been motivating decades of development with a plethora of solutions, such as the widely used QEM by \citet{GarlandH97}.
+While these solutions produce high-quality results for manifold surface inputs, we demonstrate that they often fail to generate acceptable results on meshes obtained from online repositories (see \reffig{teaser}).
+This issue is caused by the discrepancy between existing problem formulations and real-world data characteristics.
 Existing LOD techniques often assume the input mesh is manifold \cite{dey1999topology}.
-This was a realistic assumption when, e.g. in the 90s, the goal was to simplify meshes extracted from isosurfacing methods, such as marching cubes \cite{LorensenC87}.
+This was a realistic assumption when, for instance during the 1990s, the goal was to simplify meshes generated by isosurfacing methods, such as marching cubes \cite{LorensenC87}.
 However, recent advancements in 3D modeling have populated online repositories with a rich amount of manually modeled shapes.
-In contrast to meshes reconstructed from isosurfacing, a majority of them are non-manifold (e.g., 98.9\% on ShapeNet \cite{shapenet2015} are non-manifold, see \reffig{pie_charts}).
-The significant amount of non-manifold meshes demonstrates the importance of revisiting mesh simplification and its problem formulation based on today's scenario.
+In contrast to meshes reconstructed from isosurfacing, the majority of them are non-manifold (e.g., 98.9\% on ShapeNet \cite{shapenet2015} are non-manifold, see \reffig{pie_charts}).

+This prevalence of non-manifold meshes underscores the need to revisit mesh simplification and its problem formulation to better suit contemporary datasets.

-A desired mesh simplification method must be \emph{performant} and \emph{robust} to all types of geometric artifacts.
+A desired mesh simplification method must be \emph{performant} and \emph{robust} to all types of geometric artifacts, and can \emph{preserve surface attributes} (e.g., textures).
 In real-time applications such as virtual reality and video games, these (defective) meshes appear frequently during game time from user interactions (i.e., engineers collaboratively model 3D buildings).
-Being able to efficiently and robustly simplify all the newly created 3D content on the fly is critical to achieving target performance.
-Such high performance requirements also exclude expensive alternatives, such as repairing defective meshes into manifolds and performing simplification afterward, which may take minutes to hours.
+Being able to efficiently and robustly simplify all the newly created 3D content on the fly while preserving attributes is critical to achieving target performance.
+Such requirements also exclude expensive alternatives that do not preserve attributes (see \reffig{tetwild_textured_sim}), such as repairing defective meshes into manifolds and performing simplification afterward, which may take minutes to hours.